syrusakbary/aiodataloader/README.md

 the underpinning for Facebook's GraphQL server implementation and type definitions.

-DataLoader is a simplified version of this original idea implemented in Python for AsyncIO services.
-DataLoader is often used when implementing a [graphene][] service, though it is also broadly useful in other situations.
+Asyncio DataLoader is a Python port of the original JavaScript [DataLoader][] implementation.
+DataLoader is often used when implementing a [GraphQL][] service, though it is also broadly useful in other situations.

-DataLoader is provided so that it may be useful not just to build GraphQL services with AsyncIO but also as a publicly available reference implementation of this concept in the hopes that it can be ported to other languages.
-If you port DataLoader to another language, please open an issue to include a link from this repository.

 ## Getting Started